pubgrub-rs/pubgrub/README.md

 The detailed explanation of the algorithm is
 [provided on GitHub][github-pubgrub].
-The foundation of the algorithm is based on ASP (Answer Set Programming) and a book called
+The foundation of the algorithm is based on ASP (Answer Set Programming), and a book called
 "[Answer Set Solving in Practice][potassco-book]" by Martin Gebser, Roland Kaminski, Benjamin Kaufmann and Torsten Schaub.